olaolaoo/Data-Engineer-Zoomcamp/notes/02_workflow-orchestration.md

 Navigate to http://localhost:6789 in your browser.There is a project called magic-zoomcamp, and there is a example pipeline alreday in it.
 You can check it out and know how it works.

-# 3.Local version: Mage and Postgres
+# 3.Load to Local : Mage and Postgres

 Hooray!
 Mage is up and running.
 Now, let's build a *real* pipeline.